JujuAdams/Scribble/8.0/hdiw-string-parsing.md

 	  - Reset our tag parameter count to 1
 	  - Record the byte position of the start of the command tag's content
 	  - Set our state to "inside a command tag"
-	  - Do another iteration of the loop
-	- If we've seen a whitespace character (newline `\n`, tab `\t`, or space) then write that character into the grid, including its width.
-Do another iteration of the loop
+	- If we've seen a whitespace character (newline `\n`, tab `\t`, or space) then write that character into the grid, including its width
-	- If we've seen any other Unicode character, write that character into the grid by using data we extracted from the font, and including any state data set by command tags.
-Do another iteration of the loop
+	- If we've seen any other Unicode character, write that character into the grid by using data we extracted from the font, and including any state data set by command tags
   - If we _are_ in a command tag:
-    - If the character is a comma `,`, replace the comma with a null (`0x00`) and increment our parameter count for this command tag.
-Do another iteration of the loop
+    - If the character is a comma `,`
+	  - Replace the comma with a null (`0x00`)
+	  - Increment our parameter count for this command tag
-	- If the character is anything _but_ a `]` symbol then ignore it.
-Do another iteration of the loop
+	- If the character is anything _but_ a `]` symbol then ignore it (for now)
 	- If the is a `]` symbol then we've found the end of the command tag
 	  - Replace the `]` symbol with a null (`0x00`)
 	  - Jump back to the start of the command tag.
 For each parameter that we've found (number of commas plus 1), read a substring using `buffer_string`, and add it into an array of tag parameters